Learning designed

 Key elements

-• Behavioral engagement: This involves observable participation and effort, such as attending sessions, participating in discussions, completing assignments, and adhering to rules.
+- Behavioral engagement: This involves how we notice student participation and effort, such as attending sessions, participating in discussions, completing assignments and meeting deadlines.

-• Cognitive engagement: This refers to the learner's mental investment, including using deep-learning strategies, employing critical thinking, solving complex problems, and making meaningful associations to understand content deeply.
+- Cognitive engagement: This refers to the learner's mental investment, employing critical thinking, solving complex problems and making meaningful associations to understand content deeply.

-• Emotional engagement: This is the student's affective connection to the learning experience, encompassing curiosity, interest, a sense of belonging, and a positive attitude toward learning and peers.
+- Emotional engagement: This is the student's affective connection to the learning experience, encompassing curiosity, interest, a sense of belonging and a positive attitude toward learning and relationships with others.

 Engagement

-• Active learning and interaction: Moving beyond passive listening to active participation is crucial.
-Strategies include hands-on experiences, group discussions, peer teaching, and simulations, which encourage students to construct knowledge themselves.
+- Active learning and interaction: Moving beyond passive listening to active participation is crucial.
+Strategies include hands-on experiences, group discussions, peer teaching and simulations that encourage students to construct knowledge themselves.

 Criteria for success

-• Autonomy and choice: We strive to help learners feel heard, to have a sense of ownership over their education, which means having a choice in topics, assignments, learning pace.
-This 'ownership' can increase motivation in learning.
+- Autonomy and choice: We strive to help learners feel heard, to have a sense of ownership over their education, which means having a choice in topics, assignments and learning pace.
+We believe ownership can increase motivation in learning.

-• Clear expectations and timely feedback: Learners need to understand the learning objectives and success criteria.
-Regular, constructive, and timely feedback helps them monitor their progress, correct misconceptions, and stay motivated.
+- Clear expectations and timely feedback: Learners need to understand the learning objectives and success criteria.
+Regular, constructive and timely feedback helps students monitor their progress, correct misconceptions and stay motivated.

-• Appropriate challenge: Tasks should be challenging enough to be interesting but not so difficult as to cause frustration.
-This "just right" challenge helps students achieve a state of "flow" and build confidence in their ability to succeed.
+- Appropriate challenge: Tasks are challenging enough to be interesting but not so difficult as to cause frustration.
+This "just right" challenge helps students achieve a state of flow and build confidence in their ability to succeed.

-• Varied instructional methods: We use a mix of teaching strategies and tools to present content in manageable pieces.
-This constructivist approach helps hold attention and draws in learners with diverse learning styles.
+- Varied instructional methods: We use a mix of teaching strategies and tools to present content in manageable pieces.
+This constructivist approach -- to build gradually -- helps hold attention and engage learners with varying learning styles.